-I keep hearing from those in communications and marketing that LinkedIn can be very valuable for getting the word out about an individual's or company's products or services, among other things.
+I keep hearing from those in communications and marketing that LinkedIn can be very valuable for getting the word out about an individual's or company's products or services.
 I believe these people, but I do think some industries/communities "do better" on some social platforms than others.
 And, I for one haven't found much compelling about LinkedIn for the geospatial practitioner.

 My LinkedIn Experience

 I have a free LinkedIn account.
-I populated my profile when I joined and most recently updated it when I changed my mix of clients at the end of last year.
+I populated my profile when I joined and most updated it when I changed my mix of clients at the end of last year.
 LinkedIn let me know when I visited today that six people have viewed that profile in the last 15 days.
 It also let me know I had 43 views of my last "update."
-If you don't speak "LinkedIn" an "update" is like a Facebook status; I might be a short message, but more likely it's a link to content elsewhere on LinkedIn or the Web.
+If you don't speak "LinkedIn" an "update" is like a Facebook status; it might be a short message, but more likely it's a link to content elsewhere.
 I post updates when I write blog posts, like this one.

 I follow some people on LinkedIn.
 I see their updates.
 Lately I've been "unfollowing" people who I either followed in inadvertently (often people with similar names to the person I thought I was following) or people who share content that's not valuable to me.

 Most of the updates in my feed are "this person is now connected to this person" notifications.
 While it's sometimes fun to consider why this person at Intergraph is now connected to this other person at Google, I don't find those too valuable.
 The next most common category is "this person likes this discussion" or likes "this content posted by someone else."
 The next most common post is "here's some content I think is valuable."
-Sadly, few LinkedIn members include any reason that you might find the content valuable in their updates; they just share the link.
+Sadly, few LinkedIn members include any reason that you might find the content valuable in their updates; they share only the link.
 A recent link touted as a "must read" by a CEO I follow.
 It was not a must read.
-Frankly, the only person whose "must reads" I read regularly read are Tim O'Reilly's.
-I follow him on Twitter.
+The only person whose "must reads" I read is Tim O'Reilly, who I follow on Twitter.

 I am a member of several groups on LinkedIn.
-Sadly, they all look about the same since the same people post the same stuff (again, mostly links to other content on LinkedIn or elsewhere on the Web) to all these same groups.
-Worse, due to the lack of moderation, most of these posts, which are in fact promotions, end up in the discussions area.
+Sadly, they all look about the same since the same people post the same content in each group.
+To make things worse, most of these posts, which are in fact promotions, end up in the discussions area.
 More on that below.